SogetiSonny/SoSenseiPsyche/README.md

 - R for Red
 - P for Pink
 - W for White
+- O for Orange
+- S for Silver

 The player receives feedback after each guess:
 - `O` (Circle) for a letter that is correct and in the correct position.